How to Switch from a Merchant Cash Advance to Revolving Credit

 This article is part of our Merchant Cash Advance guide for UK businesses.

-Many UK businesses start with a merchant cash advance.
-It's fast, accessible, and requires less documentation than a regulated revolving credit facility.
+Many UK E-commerce businesses start with a merchant cash advance.
+It's fast, accessible, and typically requires less documentation than a revolving credit facility.
 For a business that needed capital urgently or was early-stage with limited trading history, it may have been exactly the right product at the time.

 But as businesses mature, the case for transitioning to a revolving credit facility strengthens.
 Revenue grows.
 Trading history lengthens.
 Financial records become cleaner.
-At that point, the revolving credit structure offers real advantages: typically lower total cost, no holdback on daily card takings, and a standing credit line you can draw from without reapplying each time.
+At that point, the revolving credit structure might offer real advantages: typically lower total cost, no holdback on daily card takings, and a standing facility you can draw from without reapplying each time.

 This guide walks through the practical process of making that transition, when it makes sense, how to time it, what to watch out for, and what the application process actually involves.